CodeImprover/CodeImprover/README.md

 CodeImprover reads the source code pushed to GitHub and uses different kinds of algorithms to calculate metrics for code quality.
 Code quality is in this context a measure of the developer’s ability to fix system errors, adjust features, and expand the system over time in a fast and reliable way without introducing errors.
 In other words - code quality is maintainability.
 Get an overview of CodeImprover [here](https://codeimprover.com/how-it-works-illustrated) or start using the [CodeImprover GitHub app now](https://github.com/apps/codeimprover)

+## The CodeImprover Community
+We encourage you to become part of the CodeImprover community here on GitHub.
+The best way is to use the [GitHub Discussions](https://github.com/CodeImprover/CodeImprover/discussions).

 ## CodeImprover GitHub App
-The GitHub App analyzes every commit and every pull request and calculates the code quality [Observation Score and Rating](https://codeimprover.com/key-concept-observation-scores-ratings).
+The GitHub App analyzes every commit and every pull request and calculates the code quality [Observation Score and Rating](https://codeimprover.com/whyandhow/key-concept-observation-scores-ratings/).
-Se how it works [here](https://codeimprover.com/how-it-works-toc) or start using it [now](https://github.com/apps/codeimprover)
+Se how it works [here](https://codeimprover.com/get-started-github-app/) or start using it [now](https://github.com/apps/codeimprover)

 ## CodeImprover Web Portal